friendly-bits/subnet-tools/README.md

 - Input: '**192.168.4.111/12**'.
 Output: '**192.160.0.0/12**'
 - Input: '**2001:4567:1111:56ff::1/42**'.
 Output: '**2001:4567:1100::/42**'

-This is a modified and (hopefully) improved version of a script found here: https://github.com/chmduquesne/wg-ip/blob/master/wg-ip
+This is a modified and (hopefully) improved version of some parts of a script found here: https://github.com/chmduquesne/wg-ip/blob/master/wg-ip

 Requires _awk_, _grep_ with ERE support, _sed_ and some additional standard Unix utilities like _tr_ and _cut_.